MasseGuillaume/narrative-io/plan.md

 1) In memory/single node
+2) Integration test for correctness
-2) Load test with gatling
+2) Load test for scaling